abdrahmansoltan/Learning-Notes/Computer Science/OOP/2-Design-patterns.md

 ### S - Single Responsibility Principle (S.R.P)

-It states that a class should have one and only one reason to change, meaning that a class should have only one job.
+A class should have only one reason to change. meaning that a class should have only one job or responsibility.

 ![single-responsibility](./img/solid-4.webp)

+- This means that we should have multiple classes each responsible for a single task rather than having one class responsible
 - This means that when something changes in the class, you're more likely to introduce bugs if the class has many responsibilities. also it may results **merge-conflicts** in the same class when working in a team.
 - If a Class has many responsibilities, it increases the possibility of bugs because making changes to one of its responsibilities, could affect the other ones without you knowing.